vineet-codes/ticketing-app/readme.md

 > this app is under active dev

 This is a microservices based application written in `TypeScript`.
-Frontend is a server side rendered react application written in `Next.js`.
-Backend services are written in `express.js` and `node`.
-We use `MongoDB` and `Redis` for our data storage needs.
+Frontend is a server side rendered react application written in `Next.js` and styled with `tailwind-css`.
+Backend services are written in `express.js`and`node`.
+We use `MongoDB`and`Redis`for our data storage needs.
 All interservice communication is aynchronous.
-We deploy this application by first containerizing individual services using `Docker`.
+We deploy this application by first containerizing individual services using`Docker`.
 We then orchestrate the containers in a `Kubernetes cluster` to make our product reliable and more manageble.

 To run the app, run